 In Tennessee, your first minor at-fault crash leads to a penalty of $448.81 annually in auto insurance premiums.
 A DWI — among the most severe driving infractions — could grow your annual insurance expenditure in Tennessee by as much as $588.43.

 |Speeding (21-25 MPH > limit)||$1,577.52|

 |Speeding (16-20 MPH > limit)||$1,556.68|

-If you are looking for a better deal on auto insurance, consider insurance shopping to find inexpensive coverage that fits your budget.
+If you are looking for a better deal on auto insurance, it's worth policy shopping to find reasonably priced coverage that fits your needs.